The smell of a steam engine (coal, steam and hot grease, with a little bit of sulphur) is the tastiest perfume you can imagine

 used something other as trackbed, but Pussy did an inspection of the

 job...
-Or, where from comes these dinosaur footprints in your trackbed?
+Or, where from does these dinosaur footprints in your trackbed come from?

 comes in a tunnel, but doesn't come out at the other side?
 That may

 mean, that Pussy finds that the underside of your structure is at least